-After a breakout senior year, Fred Taylor was the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
+After a breakout senior year, Fred Taylor became the ninth-overall pick in the 1998 NFL Draft by the Jacksonville Jaguars.
 He rushed for 1,223 yards, added 421 receiving yards, and scored 17 total touchdowns as a rookie.
-He was on his way to greatness, but he couldn’t stay healthy.
+He was on his way to greatness, but he couldn't stay healthy.

 Taylor earned the nickname "Fragile Fred."
 He only played 16 games in a season twice over his career.
 But when the American football player was on the field, man, he was electric and certainly got paid for it.